 This Short-Term Study Abroad semi-annual scholarship competition is awarded to a student that can use it toward a study abroad travel during upcoming Winterim term.

-The recipient shall be chosen by the Global Studies Scholarship Selection Committee using the following selection criteria (based on the time of application):
+The recipient shall be chosen by the Global Citizen Scholarship Selection Committee using the following selection criteria (based on the time of application):

 - Student must be enrolled as an undergraduate or graduate student at UW-Green Bay;

 - Student must be participating in a short-term study abroad trip (2-3 weeks in duration) outside of the United States that is led by a UW-Green Bay faculty member (preference given to those participating in a trip led by a Global Studies faculty member);

 - Student must have a minimum cumulative grade point average of a 3.0 (on a 4.0 scale);

 - Student must complete a two-page essay detailing financial need, describing the short-term study abroad opportunity, and highlighting the benefits of the proposed trip to the student.
 A resume (or CV) must also be submitted to the selection committee.

 - The scholarship shall be given semi-annually as funding permits, with $300 available during the Winterim and $300 in the summer session.

 Award of $500, awarded once per year

 Little did Jim Wochinske or Katy Keidatz realize that a UWGB study abroad program to London would have such a lasting effect on their lives.
 The two met during a winter interim travel course in 1971 and a relationship soon developed.
 The couple married, raised three children, and distinguished themselves as successful business leaders in Green Bay.
 Jim and Kathy Wochinske are strong advocates for UWGB and support several students attending their Alma mater.
 This scholarship further enables UW-Green Bay students to engage in life-changing experiences through study abroad.

 - Must be enrolled as a full-time undergraduate student at UW-Green Bay